 - Which knowledge governance policies will best ensure that the social and economic benefits of innovation are shared inclusively?

-Our researchers come from law, economics, management, political science, public policy, and other disciplines.
+Our researchers come from many disciplines, including law, economics, management, political science, and public policy.
 Open AIR is a partnership involving five leading universities—the University of Ottawa in Canada, the University of Cape Town in South Africa, Strathmore University in Kenya, the Nigerian Institute for Advanced Legal Studies, and the American University in Cairo, Egypt.
 For more information on our researchers, please see our Team page.

-Open AIR has recently been awarded prestigious, multi-million dollar grants to support its work over the next 3-7 years.
-Our funding comes from the International Development Research Centre (IDRC) and the Social Sciences and Humanities Research Council (SSHRC).
+Open AIR has been awarded prestigious, multi-million dollar grants to support its work over the next 3-7 years.
+Our funding comes from the International Development Research Centre and the Social Sciences and Humanities Research Council.
 This funding helps to ensure that the Open AIR network further strengthens its position as a sustainable, influential bridge of cooperation between the African continent, Canada, and the rest of the world.